Robert Whitaker (author)

 Robert Whitaker is an American journalist and author, writing primarily about medicine, science, and history.
-He is the author of five books, three of which cover the history or practice of modern psychiatry.
+He is the author of five books, three of which cover the history and practice of modern psychiatry.
 He has won numerous awards for science writing, and in 1998 he was part of a team writing for the Boston Globe that was shortlisted for the 1999 Pulitzer Prize for Public Service for a series of articles questioning the ethics of psychiatric research in which unsuspecting patients were given drugs expected to heighten their psychosis.
 He is the founder and publisher of Mad in America, a webzine critical of the modern psychiatric establishment.

 Career

-Whitaker was a medical writer at the Albany Times Union newspaper in Albany, New York from 1989 to 1994.
+Whitaker was a medical writer at the Albany Times Union newspaper in Albany, New York, from 1989 to 1994.
 In 1992, he was a Knight Science Journalism fellow at MIT.
 Following that, he became director of publications at Harvard Medical School.
 In 1994, he co-founded a publishing company, CenterWatch, that covered the pharmaceutical clinical trials industry.
 CenterWatch was acquired by Medical Economics, a division of The Thomson Corporation, in 1998.

 In 2002, USA Today published Whitaker's article "Mind drugs may hinder recovery" in its editorial/opinion section.